-Why you’ll love this chaat chutney
+Why you’ll love this avocado chutney

-This is my go-to chutney when I’m making chaats, Indian salads, or sandwiches.
-Also when I’m craving something that’s creamy and spicy and also healthy, this avocado chutney saves the day!
-Lots of goodness from heart-healthy avocado, olive oil and the abundance of herbs make this green chutney recipe one of the healthiest.
+Avocado chutney is my go-to chutney when I’m making chaats, Indian salads, or sandwiches.
+Also when I’m craving something that’s creamy and spicy and also healthy, this no-cook avocado chutney saves the day!

-Of all my green sauces like green mint chutney, Thai basil pesto, roasted garlic pesto, this avocado chutney is my favorite since it is extra creamy and has the added health benefits of avocado.
+Of all my green sauces like green mint chutney, Thai basil pesto, roasted garlic pesto, this avocado chutney is my favorite.

 Ingredients

-avocado – Choose well-ripened ones.
-Just one is enough to make a cup of this amazing sauce
+Avocado – Choose well-ripened ones.
+Just one is enough to make a cup of this amazing sauce.

-a LOT of mint and cilantro/ coriander leaves – 1/2 cup each for the refreshing flavors
+A LOT of mint and cilantro/ coriander leaves – 1/2 cup each for the refreshing flavors.

-green chilies – for that spicy edge
+Green chilies – for that spicy edge.

-Himalayan pink salt – for added flavor
+Himalayan pink salt – for added flavor.
+Use regular salt if not available.

 How to choose (buy) ripe avocados

-When you buy avocados, choose the ones with the stem attached.
-Ripe avocados are very dark green (almost black) in color on the outside and light green inside.
 They should be firm but should yield slightly when you apply pressure near the stem.
 If they are ripe but you’re not using them right away, store them in the refrigerator.

 If you buy green ones, leave them on the kitchen counter until they ripen.
 They would take about 1 to 2 days to ripen.
 If you want to use them earlier, store them in a paper bag with ripe fruits.